 Belgian-Indian soprano, Turiya Haudenhuyse has been praised for her “charisma and stage presence” (New Tenuto).
-She is the winner of the Audience Prize and Fourth Prize in the New Tenuto Competition 2012 and received critical acclaim, mentioning her “soulfulness and virtuosity”.
+She recently won the 2nd Prize in the Kattenburg Competition 2017 at Opéra de Lausanne.
+She is also a Prizewinner of the 27th International Singing Competition 2017 Kammeroper Schloss Rheinsberg, and the winner of the Audience Prize and Fourth Prize in the New Tenuto Competition 2012.

-On the operatic stage she appeared in the roles of Iphigénie in Iphigénie en Tauride (Euphonia Opera), Annina in La Traviata (Clonter Opera), Cinders in the world premiere of The Hive (Grimeborn Festival), Kirsten in the world premiere of Der Eisenhut (Tête à Tête Opera), Zerlina in Don Giovanni (Rye Arts Festival), Papagena in Die Zauberflöte (RCM International Opera School), Model in Henri Christiné’s Phi-Phi (Opéra Lausanne), and Suor Dolcina in Puccini’s Suor Angelica (LUCA School of Arts in Belgium).
+On the operatic stage she appeared in the roles of Mercédès in Carmen (Kammeroper Schloss Rheinsberg), Iphigénie in Iphigénie en Tauride (Euphonia Opera), Annina in La Traviata (Clonter Opera), Cinders in the world premiere of The Hive (Grimeborn Festival), Kirsten in the world premiere of Der Eisenhut (Tête à Tête Opera), Zerlina in Don Giovanni (Rye Arts Festival), Papagena in Die Zauberflöte (RCM International Opera School), Model in Henri Christiné’s Phi-Phi (Opéra Lausanne), and Suor Dolcina in Puccini’s Suor Angelica (LUCA School of Arts in Belgium).

-On the concert platform Turiya has performed in France (Théâtre de Vienne), Switzerland, Belgium (Kursaal Oostende) and the United Kingdom.
+On the concert platform Turiya has performed in France (Théâtre de Vienne), Switzerland, Belgium (Kursaal Oostende), the United Kingdom and Germany.
 She enjoys performing as a recitalist and has a particular affinity with the Spanish song repertoire.
 Oratorio performances include Vivaldi’s Gloria and J.S.
 Bach’s Magnificat with the Capriccio Barockorchestra Basel.

 © 2016 TURIYA HAUDENHUYSE - ALL RIGHTS RESERVED